01011011/aks-argocd-helm-appset/README.md

 For your sample app to inject values from the ConfigMap, the `argo-runtime-config` ConfigMap **must exist in the `default` namespace** before you deploy the app with ArgoCD.

-You can create it manually with this command (run in PowerShell):
+You can create it manually with this command (replace values as needed):

 ```powershell
 kubectl apply -f - <<EOF